A French warhorse in Africa

 Local cab-owners jack up the rear-end to provide greater ground clearance, then add a third bench at the back of the car to pack in even more passengers - typically a total of eight plus the driver.

-A 500-mile (800 km) trip currently runs at around 20 euros ($27) per passenger, or slightly more for those wanting a seat by the window or up-front with the driver.
+A 500-mile trip currently runs at around 20 euros ($27) per passenger, or slightly more for those wanting a seat by the window or up-front with the driver.

 "Even if some say it's old and only good for the breaker's yard as soon as you find some spare parts it finds a new life," Insa Diaw, 56, a Senegalese cabbie who has been driving his 504 since 2002, told Reuters.